 Plans should be easily accessible and kept up to date—you should review them at least annually.
 When creating a plan, you don’t need to start from scratch.
 Plans created by third-party OSHA experts, like the ones from Stericycle, allow you to start with a basic plan and modify it to reflect your organization’s unique characteristics.

-The Hazard Communication Standard covers how employers communicate with their employees about hazardous chemicals they may be exposed to at work.
+The OSHA Hazard Communication Standard covers how employers communicate with their employees about hazardous chemicals they may be exposed to at work to reduce the number of injuries and fatalities as a result.
 Such materials may include anything from dangerous pharmaceuticals to toxic chemicals.
-Complying with this standard involves engaging in several activities.
+The employer is responsible for complying with OSHA regulations that apply, to help maintain the health and safety in the workplace.
 First, you must create and maintain a master list of hazardous chemicals used within your facility.
 Next, you must develop a written hazard communication program that covers how you will inform staff about the identified hazards, including ensuring any labels comply with the globally harmonized system (GHS)—an internationally agreed upon set of labels for health, physical, and environmental hazards.
-Your program should also address staff training and the use of safety data sheets (SDS).
+Your program should also address OSHA staff training and the use of safety data sheets (SDS).
 As with an exposure control plan, you don’t have to start from scratch when developing a hazard communication program.
 A knowledgeable expert can provide a template that serves as a good starting point.

 What Are Safety Data Sheets?

-SDSs are documents that come from chemical manufacturers that outline the properties, risks, handling requirements, and storage practices for particular chemicals.
-OSHA requires chemical companies to provide an SDS to any entity who uses a hazardous chemical, such as a healthcare organization.
-In turn, the healthcare organization must ensure employees can rapidly access the most up to date SDS for the hazardous chemicals used and stored in their workspace.
+Safety Data Sheets or SDSs are documents that come from chemical manufacturers that outline the properties, risks, handling requirements, and storage practices for hazardous chemicals.
+OSHA standard requires chemical companies to provide an SDS to any entity who uses a hazardous chemical, such as a healthcare organization.
+In turn, the healthcare organization must ensure employees can rapidly access the latest SDS for the hazardous chemicals used and stored in their workplace.
 There are many ways to facilitate access.
 For example, you may keep your organization’s safety data sheets in a binder, store them electronically, or work with an outside partner like Stericycle to house them online.

 What about Emergency Preparedness and Response Requirements?